Dairy Farm 1 , Pāmu Miraka Kau 1

 Regrassing policy

-Currently, 12-15 ha are re-grassed annually into perennial ryegrass/clover (that is, grass-to-grass).
+Currently, 12-15 ha are re-grassed annually into perennial ryegrass/clover (grass-to-grass).

 Fertiliser

 Fertiliser programmes generally are different every year.
 In the past we have put on several strategic applications of nitrogen throughout the year (at application rates of 30-40 kg N/ha).
+The intention for the new system is for fertiliser to be looked into in more detail due to the farm location and change to farm system.
 Fertiliser is currently selected based on soil tests, plant demand and climate data.

 Soil tests are done biannually and show the following results: